|

 {

-lowerbound = position + 1; // Else, change lowerbound to
+lowerbound = position + 1; // Else,

-search position plus one.
+increase position by one.

 }